 This post may contain affiliate links.

 If you plan to adopt littermates, please add the cost of a professional dog trainer to your budget.
-This blog post cannot be used in place of a dog trainer.
-I am not a dog trainer, I'm a blogger.
+This blog post cannot be used in place of a dog trainer – I am not a dog trainer, I'm a blogger.
 I am unable to give you advice on raising your puppies.
-I can only share my experience and advice you to hire a professional, positive-based dog trainer to help you with your littermates.
+I can only share my experience and advise you to hire a professional, positive-based dog trainer to help you with your littermate puppies.

 If you start talking about adopting littermate puppies, people will tell you that you're nuts, that you are going to have a terrible time, that you might ruin the dogs.
 DON'T DO IT!
 It's more money, more time, and definitely more poop.
 But then you get a look at those puppy eyes, a whiff of double the puppy breath, and no one can dissuade you from bringing those dogs home.
 If I could have brought home the entire litter, I would have.

-1. We let our puppies sleep together; people told us not to, but it helped them transition to their new family.
+We let our puppies sleep together; people told us not to, but it helped them transition to their new family.
 We also added the shirts we'd been wearing that day – sleeping with our scent may have made a difference because they bonded to us very quickly.
 Each set of our littermate puppies became more independent (sleeping on their own) at different ages.
 Rodrigo and Sydney were about 4 months old; Scout and Zoey were about 8 weeks old.

-2. We fed them by hand a few days a week to bond with them.
+We fed them by hand a few days a week to bond with them.
 We did this off and on, not with every meal; we were feeding kibble at this time.
-This step didn't work as well when we adopted Scout and Zoey were raw fed from the start, so I fed them raw dog food from a spoon.
+This step didn't work as well when we adopted Scout and Zoey.
+Since our dogs were raw fed when Scout and Zoey joined our family, we fed the puppies from a spoon.

-3. We played with them as a family, but we also played with them separately – I'd take Sydney for a walk while J played with Rodrigo in the yard.
+We played with them as a family, but we also played with them separately – I'd take Sydney for a walk while J played with Rodrigo in the yard.
 Sometimes I would have a puppy with me in the living room and J would have a puppy in the family room.
 This allowed us to have one on one time with the puppies while also helping them get used to being away from their littermate while bonding with each of us.

-4. We hired a private trainer because puppy classes insisted we split them apart; Rodrigo would flip out in that situation – Our private trainer allowed for playtime during training sessions and she spent the hour mostly teaching us how to interact and understand our dogs.
+We hired a private trainer because puppy classes insisted we split them apart; Rodrigo would flip out in that situation – Our private trainer allowed for playtime during training sessions and she spent the hour mostly teaching us how to interact and understand our dogs.
 When Scout and Zoey joined our family (three years later) we were able to take them to puppy class.
 We both had to attend so that one human was handling one puppy.

-5. We took them everywhere with us because they were so damn cute.
+We took them everywhere with us because they were so damn cute.
 This was a great way to socialize them without exposing them to things like canine parvovirus.
 We would carry them into pet stores, carry them around the block, and invite our neighbors over to play with them in the yard.

-7. Potty training was easier with Rodrigo than Sydney – someone told me girls were easier.
+Potty training was easier with Rodrigo than it was with Sydney – someone told me girls were easier.
 Not with our girl.
 We had the same experience with Scout and Zoey, although they were a lot easier.
 It was like the girls weren't convinced that it was necessary that they went outside.
 But they got there eventually thanks to patience and consistency (again with the consistency).

 A great book to read on dog training is Think Like a Dog and Enjoy the Rewards.
 It made all the difference to us.
 Get it today!